 No. Wisconsin is not a constitutional carry state.

 Is open carry permitted in Wisconsin?

-Yes, without a permit.
+Yes, without a license.
 Any person who is at least 18 years old and legally entitled to carry a firearm can open carry.
-However a concealed carry permit is required to conceal a loaded handgun within reach in a vehicle.
+However a concealed carry license is required to conceal a loaded handgun within reach in a vehicle.

 Is it legal to own a taser or stun gun in Wisconsin?

 Yes.
 A concealed carry license is required to carry a stun gun or Taser, except in an individual’s dwelling, place of business or on land that he or she owns, leases, or legally occupies.
 The minimum age for possession is 18 years old.
 Transporting a stun gun is allowed without a license if the stun gun is enclosed within a carrying case.
 It is illegal to carry or use a stun gun on school premises.